 Pre Cosmetic Surgery Assessment London

-A pre-surgery psychological assessment has long been a requirement for bariatric surgery.
-And surgeons and insurance companies are increasingly asking for one before other forms of cosmetic surgery, too.
+A pre-operation psychological assessment has long been a requirement for bariatric surgery.
+Now surgeons and insurance companies are increasingly asking for one before other forms of cosmetic surgery, too.

 An assessment is also in your own best interest.

 It helps you ask important questions about your intentions and expectations for surgery, and to mentally and emotionally prepare for what is a serious and often irreversible decision.